At a Glance:

 Callahan also won awards from the SCPA for beat reporting (courts) in 2006 and education, news and sports writing in 2007.
 He won two statewide journalism awards from the Pennsylvania Press Association, and was a Washington, D.C., correspondent for Christianity Today.
 He has a master's degree in journalism with an emphasis in religion writing from Regent University.
 He attended Denver Seminary.
 His books have been featured in articles by the New York Times, Associated Press and USA Today.

-He is a member of the Authors Guild, Investigative Reporters and Editors, and Religion Newswriters Association.
+He is a member of the Authors Guild and Religion Newswriters Association.